“Mindfulness is paying attention, on purpose,

 Microsoft Teams ‘Drop-in’ sessions

 Before the ‘lockdown’ situation, drop-ins were delivered to alumni of the 8 week MBSR course.
 We will increase these to weekly 1 hour sessions and move to an online platform.
 These will be delivered by our network of experienced Mindfulness tutors using Microsoft Teams which is free to sign up to and download to your desktop or mobile here.
+Please note the final drop in session of this programme will be held on Tuesday 29 September 2020.

 For more information contact: [email protected]